vllm-project/vllm/docs/source/usage/pooling_models.rst

 Technically, any :ref:`generative model <generative_models>` in vLLM can be converted into a pooling model by aggregating and returning the hidden states directly, skipping the generation step.
-Nevertheless, you should use those that are specifically trained as pooling models.
+Nevertheless, to get the best results, you should use pooling models that are specifically trained as such.

+We currently support pooling models primarily as a matter of convenience.
+As shown in the :code:`Compatibility Matrix <compatibility_matrix>`, most vLLM features are not applicable to pooling models as they only work on the generation or decode stage, so performance may not improve as much.

 Offline Inference
 -----------------